vanbujm/con-ai/post.md

 ### Test 2: Safety (DAN Attacks) {#test-safety}

-For safety testing, I generated 100 **DAN (Do Anything Now)** attack prompts.
+For safety testing, I generated 100 **DAN (Do Anything Now)** attack prompts (_well okay my prompts are not exactly DANs, but they are close enough_).
 DAN attacks are designed to push AI models to produce unsafe or harmful outputs by bypassing ethical and safety constraints.
 This test allowed me to see how well each model performed in terms of **resisting unsafe behaviors** when faced with adversarial input.
 Once again ChatGPT helped me generate these prompts.
 They are not the most sophisticated prompts, but they should give a good idea of how well the models can resist unsafe behaviors.
 Here is an example of a DAN prompt used:

 ```json
 {